calchiwo/WodiSpace/README.md

 * Handles both image and video entries
 * Preserves full attribution to NASA and original photographers and image creators
 * Respects NASA’s data usage guidelines.
-* Uses a dark, calm interface suited for astronomical content
+* Uses a distraction free dark interface suited for astronomical content
-* with clarity, accuracy, and respect for the science behind them.
+* Prioritizes clarity, accuracy, and respect for the science behind them.

 ## What WodiSpace does *not* do